 How To Prepare

 Policing is a demanding occupation - both physically and mentally.
-And while the Atlanta Police Academy will supply you with a foundation for life-long physical conditioning, there are certain things you can do to prepare for the rigorous academy experience.
+The Atlanta Police Academy will supply you with a foundation for life-long physical conditioning as there are certain things you can do to prepare for the rigorous academy experience.

 Preparation DO's & DON'T s

 - DO consult a physician, and (if you are not already) start exercising regularly